wnyc/protected/README.md

 make it from your configuiration variables into the local varaibles in your code, which Django also happily shares in debug mode.

-Well, WNYC's new protected module puts an end to that problem.
+Well, our new *protected* module puts an end to that problem.

 ### Getting started

-First, lets install protected.
-Its already been uploaded to pypi, so you can just type this:
+To get started you need to install procted.
+It's been uploaded to Pypi to installation is a cinch:

 ```
 easy_install protected
 ```

-Now lets look at how protected works.
+Now lets try it out.
 Normally when you create a seccret, its easily readable like this:

 ```
 $ python